Industry Insights: Grade ManagementBy Resonate | February 13, 2020

-From beginnings in 2011, Grade Management has established itself as one of the most current and relevant management companies in the electronic music world.
-Based in Bristol and London, Grade manages an incredible cross-section of artists from the iconic Groove Armada, to homegrown talent such as Eats Everything and newer names such as Cousn, SHYGIRL and many more.
-They also regularly take on student interns, helping young people gain experience in the industry.
+From beginnings in 2011, Grade Management has established itself as one of the most relevant management companies in the electronic music realms.
+Based in Bristol and London, Grade manages an incredible cross-section of artists from the iconic Groove Armada, to homegrown talent such as Eats Everything, and newer names Cousn, SHYGIRL and many more.
+They are also a company that regularly take on student interns, helping young people gain experience in the industry.
 Resonate sat down with Company Director Ed Karney and Office Manager Freddie Norris to talk about Grade as an operation, intern opportunities and how it all started.

 Grade Management has consistently grown during its years of operation.
 Looking back, what’s been the most special moment to date?